What Causes Stroke In Young People?

 – Unhealthy diet (high sodium, saturated fat, low fiber)Increases risk of hypertension, diabetes, and obesity

-– Physical inactivityIncreases risk of heart disease and stroke
+– Physical inactivityIncreases risk of heart disease

 – Smoking and vapingDamages blood vessels and increases clotting risk